STd TESTING AND TREATMENT

 This is an information page.
 If you’re looking to request an appointment click here: www.AccessClinics.org/appointment

-Sexually transmitted infections (STIs) are very common.
-By age 25, about 1 in 2 sexually active people will get one.
-STIs often show no symptoms, and many people don’t even know when they have one.
-If left untreated, STIs can cause pain, damage internal organs, even death.
-Some STIs can lead to being unable to have children (infertility).
+Sexually transmitted diseases (STDs) are very common.
+Sometimes people call them sexually transmitted infections (STIs), but don’t let that confuse you.
+By age 25, about 1 in 2 sexually active people will get one, and they might not even know it.
+STDs don’t all look like the scary photos you’ve seen on Google.
+Most often they show no symptoms.
+If left untreated, STDs can cause pain, damage internal organs, even death.
+Some STDs can lead to being unable to have children (infertility).

 Get screened every year if: